ANTI-SEMITISM TODAY

 March 12, 2002

 I find it shameful that in Italy there should be a procession of individuals dressed as suicide bombers who spew vile abuse at Israel, hold up photographs of Israeli leaders on whose foreheads they have drawn the swazitka, incite people to hate the Jews.
-And who, in order to see Jews once again in the extermination camps, in the gas chambers, in the ovens of Dachau
+And who, in order to see Jews once again in the extermination camps, in the gas chambers, in the ovens of Dachau and Mauthausen and Buchenwald and Bergen-Belsen et cetera, would sell their own mother to a harem.

 I find it shameful that the Catholic Church should permit a bishop, one with lodgings in the Vatican no less, a saintly man who was found in Jerusalem with an arsenal of arms and explosives hidden in the secret compartments of his sacred Mercedes, to participate in that procession and plant himself in front of a microphone to thank in the name of G-d the suicide bombers who massacre the Jews in pizzerias and supermarkets.
 To call them "martyrs who go to their deaths as to a party".

 I find it shameful that in France, the France of Liberty-Equality-Fraternity, they burn synagogues, terrorize Jews, profane their cemeteries.
-I find it shameful that the youth of Holland and Germany and Denmark flaunt the Kaffiah just as Mussolini's avant garde used to flaunt the club and the fascist badge.
+I find it shameful that the youth of Holland and Germany and Denmark flaunt the Kaffiah just as, Mussolini's avant garde used to flaunt the club and the fascist badge.
 I find it shameful that in nearly all the universities of Europe Palestinian students sponsor and nurture anti-semitism.
 That in Sweden they asked that the Nobel Peace Prize given to Shimon Peres in 1994 be taken back and conferred on the dove with the olive branch in his mouth, that is on Arafat.
 I find it shameful that the distinguished members of the Committee, a Committee that (it would appear) rewards political color rather than merit, should take this request into consideration and even respond to it.
 In hell the Nobel Prize honors he who does not receive it.

 I find it shameful (we're back in Italy) that state-run television stations contribute to the resurgent anti-semitism, crying only over Palestinian deaths while playing down Israeli deaths, glossing over them in unwilling tones.
 I find it shameful that in their debates they host with much deference the scoundrels with turban or kaffiah who yesterday sang hymns to the slaughter at New York and today sing hymns to the slaughters at Jerusalem, at Haifa, at Netanya, at Tel Aviv.
 I find it shameful that the press does the same, that it is indignant because Israeli tanks surround the church of the Nativity in Bethlehem, that it is not indignant because inside that same church two hundred Palestinian terrorists well armed with machine guns and munitions and explosives (among them are various leaders of Hamas and Al-Aqsa) are not welcome guests of the monks (who then accept bottles of mineral water and jars of honey from the soldiers of those tanks).
 I find it shameful that, in giving the number of Israelis killed since the beginning of the Second intifada (four hundred twelve), a noted daily newspaper found it appropriate to underline in capital letters that more people are killed in their traffic accidents.
 (Six hundred a year).